 Allergy sufferers may not fully understand what is happening to make their bodies react in such an uncomfortable way.
 An allergic reaction is the result of an overactive immune system response to what is an undisruptive entrant into the body.
 To counter the attack by the mote of dust you may have just breathed in, the body produces immunoglobulin antibodies, which then release other chemicals, including histamine.
 These chemicals are what cause reactions like runny noses, itchy/watery eyes, irritated skin and closed throats.
 All this discomfort is the result of an attempt to eject the "harmful intruder" that has entered the body.
 This happens when someone comes in contact with an allergen, whether they are near or it they ingest it.

 How do these allergies develop, though?
 They don't just appear.
 Allergies are often hereditary, but that doesn't mean if a parent is allergic to cats their child is automatically allergic to cats.
 What is hereditary is the immune system over-reacting to harmless allergens entering the body.
-If a parent has allergies, their child is more likely than not to develop allergies as well.
+If a parent has allergies, their child may develop allergies as well.

 Allergies are only getting worse for Americans, especially children.
 According to the National Center for Health Statistics (NCHS), the percentage of U.S. children with food and skin allergies climbed between 1997 and 2011.
 The NCHS noted that the rate for food allergies rose from 3.4 percent to 5.1 percent, and the rate of skin allergies increased from 7.4 percent to 12.5 percent.
 Respiratory allergies changed little, hovering around 17 percent, but that still made this the most common type of allergy for children.